larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 ### 2.2 Group-wise functional enrichment

 Now we will perform functional enrichment analysis on each of the bigger clusters separately.
 Sometimes stringApp does not detect the clustered network as STRING network, so switch to the unclustered network and back to the clustered one.
 Now, select the menu **Apps → STRING Enrichment → Retrieve group-wise functional enrichment**.
 In the resulting dialog, press **Advanced** to show the advanced options and set the **minimum group size** to **10**, in order to retrieve enrichment results only for clusters with at least 10 nodes.
 Press **OK** and the **STRING enrichment** table will be populated with several tables, one for each cluster.
 You can explore the results of each of them separately.
+Note that if you only see enriched DISEASES, you need to reset the filter by pressing the filter icon, choosing **Select all** for including all categories, and pressing **OK**.

 _Can you briefly characterize the three largest clusters in terms of their functionality?
 What distinguishes them?_